Bicycle theft: Rates

+while reported bike thefts in Denmark fell from over 112,000 in 1995 to around 45,000 in 2025, corresponding to a 61% drop.

 A 2007 report by the Birmingham Community Safety Partnership in Birmingham, England, found that the majority of bike thieves were males under the age of 20.
 According to a bicycle theft study in Ellensburg, Washington, approximately 80% of stolen bicycles are stolen for enjoyment or transportation services.

 The London Cycle Theft Survey (2016), by Stolen Ride and London Cycling Campaign, 55% reported being 'very concerned' with the security of their bikes out and about in London.

 The FBI publishes the percentage of bikes reported stolen each year in their yearly edition of Crime in the United States which is available on the FBI's website, www.fbi.gov.
 In 2019, bicycles represented 3.1% of larceny-theft reported, second only to motor vehicles.

 It is estimated that between 2.5 and 3 million bicycles are stolen in Europe every year.
 There were 88,307 reports of bicycle theft in England and Wales in 2019/20.

+The Danish estimate for annual rate of theft of a bike is around 1% in 2025.